DataTalksClub/zoomcamps-notes-faq/docs/data-engineering-zoomcamp/module-03-data-warehouse/faq.md

 Use big query in free credits and destroy all the datasets after creation.

 Check your Billing daily\!
-Especially if you’ve spinned up a VM.
+Especially if you've spinned up a VM.

-## GCP BQ \- Cannot read and write in different locations: source: EU, destination: US \- Loading data from GCS into BigQuery (different Region):
+## GCP BQ \- Cannot read and write in different locations: source: EU, destination: US - Loading data from GCS into BigQuery (different Region):

 Be careful when you create your resources on GCP, all of them have to share the same Region in order to allow load data from GCS Bucket to BigQuery.
 If you forgot it when you created them, you can create a new dataset on BigQuery using the same Region which you used on your GCS Bucket.